ReyChess/SPAN-AC/README.md

 SPAN-AC is particularly suitable for applications where interpretability, consistency, and robustness are essential, such as healthcare, security, and decision support systems.

+### How to use it
+DivideIn10Folds.c makes a stratified partition of the dataset in training folds and testing folds.
+The dataset has to be in the working directory, and the way to execute the code through the command prompt is:
+.\DivideIn10Folds flare.dat 10
+If receives 2 parameters, the name of the dataset to partition and the number of folds (10 folds) The execution returns:
+-Classes.dat, a file with the class labels and their frequency -Dataset1.dat, Dataset2.dat, ...
+Dataset10.dat: The training files, containing 90% of the instances that are used to mine the CARs.
+It follows the philosophy of a 10-fold cross validation.
+-1.dat, 2.dat, ...
+10.dat: the corresponding testing files of each of the previous files, containing the remaining 10% of the partition.

+CARsMIner.c